Application of the aperiodic defect model to a negatively charged monovacancy in phosphorene: Structural specification of the ADM

-We note that the definition (\ref{eq:energy}) corresponds to the reaction-energy formulation commonly used in quantum chemistry.
+We note that the definition (\ref{eq:energy}) corresponds to the reaction-energy formulation commonly used in quantum chemistry, in case the zero-point energies and thermal effects are neglected.
 It is equivalent to the standard solid-state expression for the defect formation energy\cite{Freysoldt2014Review}, provided that the phosphorus chemical potential is chosen as the energy of an isolated phosphorus atom.
-In contrast to periodic supercell approaches, charge and finite-size corrections are not required in the ADM, as the latter does not involve periodic replication of the defect or the introduction of a compensating background charge.
+In contrast to periodic supercell approaches, charge and finite-size corrections\cite{Makov1995,Lany2008FiniteSizeErrors,Freysoldt2009ChargeCorrection,Komsa2013} are not required in the ADM, as the latter does not involve periodic replication of the defect or the introduction of a compensating background charge.
 Instead, the charged defect explicitly experiences the electrostatic potential of the non-defective crystal through the embedding.
-Furthermore, the ADM provides direct access to the total energy of the charged species in its optimized structure, $E^{\rm ADM}_{\rm defect}$, eliminating the need for indirect and inherently approximate evaluations of the electron affinity based on defect-level energies.
+The ADM also provides direct access to the total energy of the charged species in its optimized structure, $E^{\rm ADM}_{\rm defect}$, eliminating the need for indirect and inherently approximate evaluations of the electron affinity based on defect-level energies.

 Ideally, $\Delta E^{\rm ADM}$ should correspond to the thermodynamic limit, i.e., it should be converged with respect to the ADM fragment size or extrapolated to the infinite-fragment limit.
 The separation into HF and correlation components becomes useful here because the relatively inexpensive HF contribution, which contains most of the electrostatic and density-relaxation response to defect formation, may converge more slowly with fragment size than the more expensive correlation part.
 Furthermore, the correlation component itself can be partitioned into a lower-level contribution (e.g., MP2), which can be evaluated on large fragments, and a higher-level correction that is expected to converge even more rapidly.\cite{mullan21}